Does Michigan Require Smoke Detectors in Homes

-- On each additional story of the home, including basements but you do not have to have one in crawl spaces and uninhabitable attics.
+- On each additional story of the home, including basements, you do not have to have one in crawl spaces and uninhabitable attics.

-Which smoke detector is right for your Michigan home
+Which smoke detector is suitable for your Michigan home

 Based on the size of your home and the number of potential fire hazards, you should have at least one in every occupied bedroom and for each level in your home, including the basement.
-You should also choose the right type that best fits the needs of your home.
+It would be best if you also chose the right type that best fits the needs of your home.

 There are two main types, and each has a sensor that detects smoke and fires differently, depending on how the fire starts.

-Two Types of Smoke Detector for your home
+Two Types of Smoke Detectors for your home

 - Ionization Smoke Detector

-The Ionization detector is generally more responsive to a fire that has started, according to the National Fire Protection Association.
+According to the National Fire Protection Association, the Ionization detector is generally more responsive to a fire that has started.
 These alarms use “ions,” or electrically charged particles, to help detect smoke in the air.
-Ionization type units are slow at detecting slow-burning fires, which are caused by the most common types of fire starters such as lit cigarettes, bad electrical wires, and fireplace embers.
+Ionization-type units are slow at detecting slow-burning fires caused by the most common fire starters such as lit cigarettes, bad electrical wires, and fireplace embers.